 \subsection{Steenrod operations on cohomology of $E_{\infty}$-algebras.}

-In this expository subsection we recall how power operations on cohomology of an $E_{\infty}$-algebra is defined, and relate them to the operations on the cohomology of cosimplicial commutative algebras.
-All of this material is contained in \cite{steenrod-epstein}, \cite{may-steenrod}, \cite{priddy}.
+In this expository subsection we recall how the power operations on cohomology of an $E_{\infty}$-algebra are defined, and relate them to the operations on the cohomology of cosimplicial commutative algebras.
+All of this material is contained in \cite{steenrod-epstein}, \cite{may-steenrod}, \cite{priddy}, and \cite{lurie-dag13}.

 Let $A$ be an $E_{\infty}$-algebra over a (ordinary) commutative ring $R$.
-This structure, in particular, gives a multiplication map $A^{\otimes p}\to A$ in $D(R)$ which is $S_p$-equivant where $S_p$ acts via permutations of the factors in $A^{\otimes p}$ and acts trivially on $A$.
+This structure, in particular, gives a multiplication map $A^{\otimes p}\to A$ in $D(R)$ which is $S_p$-equivariant where $S_p$ acts via permutations of the factors in $A^{\otimes p}$ and acts trivially on $A$.
 The multiplication map therefore factors through a map

-This map is used to define operations on cohomology of $A$.
+This map is used to define operations on the cohomology of $A$.
 Given a cohomology class $[x]\in H^i(A)$ we can represent it by a map $x:R[-i]\to A$ in $D(R)$ and form the composition

 We now specialize to the case $R=\bF_p$.
-The cohomology groups of $(\bF_p[-i]^{\otimes p})_{hS_p}$ are given by
+The cohomology groups of $\bF_p[-i]^{\otimes p}_{hS_p}$ are given by

 if $i$ is odd, and by